Differentiable Discrete Elastic Rods for Real-Time Modeling of Deformable Linear Objects: Related Work

 \textbf{Learning-Based Modeling.} Latent dynamics modeling approaches, such as graph neural networks (GNN)~\cite{GNN_baseline} and Bidirectional LSTM (Bi-LSTM)~\cite{bi-LSTM_baseline}, reason over vertices spatially to formulate latent dynamics of DLOs for predicting their behavior in 2-D. Unfortunately, as we illustrate in this paper through real-world experiments, these methods are unable to accurate describe the behavior of DLOs during dynamic motions in 3D.

 \textbf{Physics-Based Modeling.} Traditionally, DLOs have been modeled using physics-based approaches.
 Examples include mass-spring system models~\cite{LargeStepSimulation, diffcloth, Liu:2013:FSM}, Position-Based Dynamics (PBD) models~\cite{directionalrigidity, diminishingridgidity, xpbd}, Discrete Elastic Rod (DER) models~\cite{originalDER, originalDER2, DERapp1, DERapp2}, or Finite Element Method (FEM) models~\cite{garcia2006optimized, sin2013vega, koessler2021efficient}.
 Although easy to implement, the mass-spring system imposes unnecessary stiffness to enforce inextensibility, resulting in instability during simulation.
 FEM models accurately modeling DLO behavior, but are impractical for real-time prediction due to their prohibitive computational costs.
 PBD and DER methods have been applied in planning and control frameworks for manipulation tasks due to their computational efficiency \cite{diminishingridgidity, xpbd, DER_manipulation1, DER_manipulation2, DER_manipulation3}.
 However, PBD models are sensitive to parameter selection and assume quasi-static behavior.
 As illustrated in this paper, this results in low accuracy during dynamic manipulation.
-Though DER models have been qualitatively validated to describe the 3D behavior of DLOs, their quantitative performance while describing dynamic motion is lacking as we illustrate in this paper.
+Though DER models have been qualitatively validated to describe the 3D behavior of DLOs, we illustrate that their quantitative performance while describing dynamic motion is lacking.